pledo/aws-mfa-cli/README.md

 x-Create a description for README explaing the script. x-Create the cli option for mfa arn and other most important options.

--Take the aws region from the env variable: AWS_DEFAULT_REGION, if it exists.
+- Take the aws region from the env variable: AWS_DEFAULT_REGION, if it exists.
--Take the aws region from aws/credentials file: AWS_DEFAULT_REGION, if it exists.
+- Take the aws region from aws/credentials file: AWS_DEFAULT_REGION, if it exists.
--Tests
+- Tests
--Profile: mfa-dev, mfa-stageß
+- Profile: mfa-dev, mfa-stage